TomCrypto/epsilon/README.md

          under the name `PDCurses`.
 You should be able to find it online - note I did not find a prebuilt 64-bit version of this library, so you might have to build it yourself if you want 64-bit support.
-         Now you have the library installed in your favorite compiler, you just need to replace `ncurses.h` by `curses.h`, and link to `PDCurses`, not `ncurses`, and everthing should now work.
+         When you have the library installed in your favorite compiler you just need to replace `ncurses.h` by `curses.h`, and link to `PDCurses`, not `ncurses`, and everthing should now work.